vsm/vsm-dictionary/src/Dictionary/DictionaryLocal.spec.md

   The entry's associated subdictionary-dictInfo's `f_id()` will convert it to a String which is unique within DictionaryLocal.
-  + Note: this does not apply to `updateEntries()`, because the required dictID reference (`entryLike.d`), for converting the ID, may be absent there.
+  + Note: this does not apply to `updateEntries()`, because the required dictID reference (`entryLike.dictID`), for converting the ID, may be absent there.

 + When adding a subdictionary's `dictInfo` (via `addInfoForSubdictionaries()`) one can give it a custom `f_id()`.
 Or else a default function is used, to